Organization: Sunnybrook Foundation

 - Bachelor’s degree in English, Communications, Journalism or related major

-- Proficient in writing a range of communications with emphasis on proposals, technical reports, briefing documents, presentations and speaking notes
+- Proficient in writing and editing a range of communications with emphasis on proposals, technical reports, briefing documents, presentations and speaking notes

 - Strong interpersonal and relationship-building skills